 Soldiers capture Grenouille moments after he finishes preparing his perfume.
 On the day of his execution, he applies a drop of the perfume over himself.
-The executioner and the crowd in attendance are speechless at the beauty of the perfume; they declare Grenouille innocent before falling into a massive orgy.
+The executioner and the crowd in attendance are speechless; the perfume endows Grenouille the essence of innocence and beauty, and they declare Grenouille "innocent" before falling into a massive orgy.
 Richis, still convinced at Grenouille's guilt, threatens him with his sword, before being overwhelmed by the scent and embracing Grenouille as his "son".
 Eventually, the town awakens and decides that the godly Grenouille could not have been the murderer.
 Druot is convicted for the murders and hanged, since it was his backyard where the clothes and hair of the victims were found.

 Walking out of Grasse unscathed, Grenouille has enough perfume to rule the world, but has discovered that it will not allow him to love or be loved like a normal person.
 Disenchanted by his aimless quest and tired of his life, he returns to Paris.
 Back in the city, Grenouille returns to the fish market where he was born and dumps the perfume on his head.
 Overcome by the scent and in the belief that Grenouille is an angel, the nearby crowd devours him.
 The next day, all that is left are his clothes and the open perfume bottle, from which one final drop of perfume falls.